Ela-Bo/HR-Diversity/README.md

 # To Do
 I would love to work on a HR related data set and analyze the above mentioned metrics.
 Some time ago I already worked on a HR related Dataset and there are some of the mentioned topics in it.
-You can check it our here.
+You can check it our [here](https://github.com/Ela-Bo/HR_Dataset_Exploratory_Data_Analysis) .

 I also need to mention, tha I just started and still working on this topic - so this article is constantly changing and I do not assume any responsibility for the completeness.